Tuesday, November 29, 2016

 ELEINU in Deuteronomy 6:4

 Some note that the Hebrew form of the word for "God" in Deuteronomy 6:4 is transliterated as ELEINU (a form of ELOHIM, Strong's #430), and that this word does not mean an absolute singularity, but that it allows for "God" to be more than one.
 One gives the usage in the Hebrew of Numbers 20:15 (our fathers) and Isaiah 53:5 (our iniquities) for comparison.
 Actually, if this word is used as a plural, it would mean "our gods", and not "our God".
 Such would be stating that Jehovah is more than one god*, not more than one person.
 This would not at all fit in the context of Deuteronomy 6:4, which distinguishes Jehovah as being one as compared to the heathen around them who worshiped a multiplicity of gods.
 Nevertheless, in Hebrew, a plural form of a word can be used to represent a singular with an intensified meaning.
 Many scholars refer to such usage as "plural intensive."
 This can be seen from Mark 12:29, where the Greek word for "God" is not at all plural, but singular.
-Thus, forms of ELOHIM, as applied to Jehovah who is one, although actually plural as to form, do not mean "gods", but rather the forms of ELOHIM take on the intensified singular meaning of God, as Superior God ("Mighty One") or Supreme God (Mighty One).
+Thus, forms of ELOHIM, as applied to Jehovah who is one, although actually plural as to form, do not mean "gods" not any kind of plurality, but rather the forms of ELOHIM take on the intensified singular meaning of God, as Superior God ("Mighty One") or Supreme God (Mighty One).
 (See our study: Elohim – Does This Word Indicate a Plurality of Persons in a Godhead?

 Since it is a reference to Him who is the source of all might (1 Corinthians 8:6), it would mean Supreme God (Supreme Mighty One).
 Comparing scriptures, such as Numbers 20:15 (Abith'inu = our Fathers); and Isaiah 53:5 (Aunthi'inu = our iniquities), and 1 Samuel 12:9 (Chtath'inu = our sins), is irrelevant since in the latter scriptures the forms are not being used as a plural intensive.
 Indeed, applying the plural usage in the scriptures given to ELEINU in Deuteronomy 6:4 would result in the meaning of "gods".
 The plural intensive forms of ELOHIM are used in such verses as: Genesis 1:26; 3:5; Deuteronomy 10:17; Joshua 24:19; 2 Samuel 7:23; Job 35:10; Psalm 29:1; 58:11; and many other scriptures; nevertheless, the use of the plural intensive in these verses gives no evidence at all that Jehovah is more than one person.
 Thus, there is nothing in the word, ELEINU, that gives any reason to think that Jehovah was saying that He is more than one person.
 The plural usage of ELEINU does not designate persons all whom are wholly and fully the one God, but rather it designates gods, more than one god.